Constraints on sub-GeV dark matter scattering on electrons with COSINE-100

 A new encapsulation method, focused on removing the need for a quartz light guide between the crystals' end faces and PMTs, has been proved to reduce scintillation photon losses and improve light collection \cite{crystalencap1,crystalencap2}.
-The crystals operation at $\SI{-30}{\celsius}$ also provides an increase in light yield \cite{lowtemp}.
-Both upgrades will be applied to COSINE-100U experiment, and are expected to enhance light yield by about 40\%.
-This is expected to enable a reduction of the analysis threshold from 8 photoelectrons to 5 photoelectrons.
+The crystals operation at $\SI{-33}{\celsius}$ also provides an increase in light yield \cite{lowtemp}.
+Both upgrades will be applied to COSINE-100U experiment, and are expected to enhance the light yield by about 40\%.
+This is expected to enable a reduction of the analysis threshold from 0.7 keV to approximately 0.2 keV.

-Since the expected number of events for the WIMP-electron interaction in NaI(Tl) is much higher for very low energy depositions, as presented in the spectra of Fig. \ref{fig:spectra}, a threshold reduction of the crystals would remarkably enhance the analysis sensitivity.
-Fig. \ref{fig:cosine100U} shows an estimated projection of the constraints for COSINE-100U, assuming a 5 photoelectrons threshold.
-The prospects indicate a notable improvement in sensitivity for low mass WIMPs, however, it remains uncompetitive with limits established by other experiments.
+Since the expected number of events for the DM-electron interaction in NaI(Tl) is much higher for very low energy depositions, as presented in the spectra of Fig. \ref{fig:spectra}, a threshold reduction of the crystals would remarkably enhance the analysis sensitivity.
+Fig. \ref{fig:cosine100U} shows an estimated projection of the constraints for COSINE-100U, assuming a 5 photoelectrons threshold (approximately 0.2 keV).
+The prospects indicate a notable improvement in sensitivity for low mass DM, however, it remains uncompetitive with limits established by other experiments.